 Content Page

-Financial Trends 65
+Financial Trends 79

 These schedules contain trend information to help the reader underestand how the government's financial performance and well-being have changed over time

-Revenue Capacity 71
+Revenue Capacity 85

 These schedules contain information to help the reader assess the government's most significant local revenue source, the property tax.

-Debt Capa acity 75
+Debt Cap acity 89

 These schedules present information to help the reader assess the affordability of the government's current levels of outstanding debt and the gov ernment's ability to issue debt in the future.

-Operating Information 79
+Operating g Information 93

-These schedules contain service and infrastructure data to help the reader understand how the information in the government's financial repor relates to the services the government provides and the activities it performs.
+These schedules contain service and infrastructure data to help the reader understand how the information in the government's

+reader understand how the information in the government's financial repor relates to the services the government provides and the activities it performs.